dionis1030/nomad-consul-microservices-demo/README.md

 Before using Terraform, you need to use one of your AWS EC2 key pairs or [create](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EC2-key-pairs.html#having-EC2-create-your-key-pair) a new one.
 Please download your private key and copy it to the aws directory to make connecting to your EC2 instances easier.
 Be sure to specify the name of your key in the value for the "key_name" variable in terraform.tfvars under the aws directory.
 You should also set the variable owner_tag_value to your name or e-mail.
 Also set the vpc_id and subnet_id to an existing VPC and public subnet in it.
 Also be sure to set the vault_url variable to the address of your Vault server including the port.
 I use http://kubernetes-vault-elb-1667455164.us-east-1.elb.amazonaws.com:8200.

-Additionally, you need to set the VAULT_TOKEN environment variable to a Vault token on your server that is allowed to use the AWS secrets and SSH engines.
+Additionally, you need to set the VAULT_TOKEN environment variable to a Vault token on your server that is allowed to use the AWS secrets engine.
 The actual commands to set this on Mac OS X or Linux is `export VAULT_TOKEN=<token>`.

 You also need to generate a Vault token for Nomad by running `vault token create -policy nomad-server -period 72h -orphan | sed -e '1,2d' | sed -e '2,6d' | sed 's/ //g' | sed 's/token//'`.
 Edit the terraform.tfvars file and replace "TOKEN_FOR_NOMAD" with this token.